 -Example #1: The Roman Catholic doctrine of purgatory has its roots in the Babylonian cult.
 In the Babylonian cult, a priest would offer up prayers for a dead person to get that person into a better afterlife.
 But he would only do this after a large fee had been paid.

--Example #3: The Roman Catholic practice of burning candles and incense to Mary has it’s roots in the Babylonian cult.
+-Example #3: The Roman Catholic practice of burning candles and incense to Mary has its roots in the Babylonian cult.
 Remember that Semiramis had shrines to herself placed along the roads leading in and out of ancient Babylon.
-Worshippers stopped at these shrines and burned candles and incense to her.
+Worshipers stopped at these shrines and burned candles and incense to her.

 But what happened to that title when the empire system was ended?
 Well, that’s when the Bishops of Rome began to claim it.
-Today we call the Bishop of Rome the Pope, but Catholicism properly sees him Pontifex Maximus, “the greatest high priest.”
+Today we call the Pope the Bishop of Rome, but Catholicism properly sees him Pontifex Maximus, “the greatest high priest.”